 Being on your honeymoon provides thrills enough, but the gorgeous, gleaming pool at the premier Alila Villas resort in Uluwatu—on Bali’s southwestern tip—only adds more.
 It’s perched more than 325 feet high, atop the cliff near the island’s most iconic surf break, and it not only has space for you to swim laps and laze in the sun, but the Sunset Cabana hanging off the side of it is one of the world’s most picturesque places to sip a drink, practice yoga, or renew your vows.

 Hidden in the canyons of Utah, in a valley of stark, sweeping dunes and plateaus, sits an 11,000-plus-square-foot sunken pool—heated to 86 degrees year-round—and a hot tub that butts up against a 165,000-year-old sandstone rock.
 The setting is otherworldly and blissful, especially when you're cuddled on a king-size daybed that seems to float on the water.

 Angama Mara, Kenya

 You might think the Maasai Mara, one of Africa’s top game reserves, is an odd place for a “sexy” pool, but just think about it.
-Taking in views of majestic wild creatures with your sunbathing and infinity-edge soaking—while literally suspended over the Mara Triangle—might just bring out your animalistic side too.
+Taking in views of majestic wild creatures while you sunbathe and soak in the infinity-edge pool while literally suspended over the Mara Triangle—it might just bring out your animalistic side, too.
 Want even more romance?
 A good bit of the epic Meryl Streep and Robert Redford love story Out of Africa was filmed at Angama Mara.

 Belmond Hotel Caruso, Italy